pandaproject/panda/docs/upgrades.rst

     wget https://raw.github.com/pandaproject/panda/1.0.1/scripts/migrations/1.0.0-to-1.0.1.sh
     sudo bash 1.0.0-to-1.0.1.sh

+    # This will disconnect you and restart your PANDA
+    sudo reboot

 Your PANDA will be stopped, the upgrade will be applied and it will then be restarted.
 A log of this process will be put in ``/var/log/panda-upgrade-1.0.1.log``.

 Check out the :ref:`changelog` to see all the new features and bug fixes in this release!